ADARSH778/SR-FLIPFLOP-USING-CASE/README.md

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.

-Developed by: RegisterNumber:
+Developed by: ADARSH CHOWDARY R

+RegisterNumber:212223040166

 */

 **RTL LOGIC FOR FLIPFLOPS**